DoctorKhan/The-Human-Experiment-Book/src/10_part/15_ruins_lost_world.md

 **Sacsayhuamán, Peru:**

-- Massive stone blocks weighing up to 200 tons, moved using technology the Sages possessed
-- Fitted together with tolerances measured in millimeters because precision was essential to their consciousness-enhancing function
-- Built at high altitude because the Sages preferred elevated locations for their consciousness work
-- Constructed using techniques that were later withdrawn when **The Rulers** took control

 **Puma Punku, Bolivia:**

-- Stone blocks cut with precision that appears machine-made because it was machine-made, using tools the Sages brought with them
-- Complex interlocking joints that require three-dimensional planning because the builders possessed advanced geometric knowledge
-- Surfaces polished to mirror-like finish because reflective surfaces were part of the consciousness technology
-- Located at 12,800 feet altitude because high-altitude sites were preferred by the Sages for their consciousness work

 **Baalbek, Lebanon:**

-- Foundation stones weighing up to 800 tons because the Sages possessed technology capable of moving such weights
-- Precision cutting and placement despite massive scale because their tools could achieve such precision regardless of size
-- Precision fitting despite massive weight because their tools could achieve such precision regardless of scale
-- Built using technology that was later withdrawn when **The Rulers** took control

 The pattern is global because it reflects the global network of consciousness-enhancing sites that the Sages had established before the coup.
 These were not independent developments by separate civilizations—they were components of a single, coordinated consciousness development system.